 The Cavador is not the most modern of hybrid breeds and first appeared in the United States in the 90s.

 However, there is still very little information on where specifically it was the first breeder, and why.
-But judging by its parent’s breeds, its bound to be a fun, playful and energetic canine.
+But judging by its parent’s breeds, it is bound to be a fun, playful and energetic canine.

 The Labrador Retriever is the most popular breed in America, due to its ability to adapt to any family and remain happy.